PEM – Post-exertional malaise

 Diagnosis

-- The symptoms improve or disappear when medication is used that targets the substances produced by the mast cells.
+- The symptoms improve or disappear when medication is used that targets the substances that the mast cells produce, or medication that calms mast cells.

 Treatment